Amazon to ask staff to return to office for three days a week

 Amazon will also give employees the choice to work up to four weeks per year fully remote from a domestic location.

-Apple Inc and Google have made similar announcements of moving to a hybrid work week this year.
+Apple and Google have made similar announcements of moving to a hybrid work week this year.